Asher-Kaligski/vscode-github-workflow-runner/README.md

 ### 4️⃣ **Monitor Workflow Runs**

 1. Click **"Open Workflow Runs"** to view all runs
+2. **Click on a run** to see the job dependencies graph
-2. Filter by workflow, branch, PR, or marked workflows
+3. Filter by workflow, branch, PR, or marked workflows
+4. **Click on a job** in the graph to view step details
-3. Click **"View Logs"** to see job logs in VS Code
+5. Click **"View Logs"** to see job logs in VS Code
-4. Click **"Download Artifacts"** to download build artifacts
+6. Click **"Download Artifacts"** to download build artifacts
-5. Click **"Rerun"** to rerun workflows with smart input recovery
+7. Click **"Rerun"** to rerun workflows with smart input recovery

 ### 5️⃣ **Save Presets for Quick Access**